| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 and return that entry's string and data.
 If there is no previous

-entry, return #f
+entry, return #f.

 Move the current history offset forward to the next history entry